 The Tarka Trail, 180 miles long, follows in the footsteps of the character Tarka the Otter from Henry Williamson’s famous novel and passes through North Tawton, Devon.

-Henry Williamson was born in South-East London in 1895 and enjoyed Kent countryside from a young age.
+Henry Williamson was born in South-East London in 1895 and enjoyed the Kent countryside from a young age.
 Henry Williamson spent a holiday in North Devon just before the outbreak of the First World War and was enthralled by its wild beauty.
 His novel Tarka the Otter brought him the prestigious Hawthornden Prize for Literature in 1928.

 Remains a highly influential novel by Henry Williamson, first published in 1927 by G.P.
 Putnam’s Sons.
 The original edition featured illustrations by Charles Tunnicliffe.

 The Two Rivers refers to The River Taw and River Torridge.
 The book begins and ends in the vicinity of Torrington.

-The Trail splits into two loops centred at Barnstaple, North Devon, and is an excellent way to walk and explore the wild beauty of Devon countryside.
+The Trail splits into two loops centred at Barnstaple, North Devon, and is an excellent way to walk and explore the wild beauty of the Devon countryside.